Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system

 By the scaling renormalization $w(z)=2\beta \tilde w(\sqrt{2\beta}z)$ it will suffice to consider the case $\beta=\frac 12$:

 We apply the terminology "soliton" in analogy with wave equations, and call the sum of two stationary states a multisoliton.
 We look for a solution that is to leading order a multisoliton.
-We aim at relating the evolution term \eqref{id:stationary-equation-parabolic-variables} it generates to the eigenfunctions of Proposition \ref{prop:eigen} and to the modulation directions (parameter derivatives) of the multisoliton.
+We aim at relating the evolution term \eqref{id:stationary-equation-parabolic-variables} it generates to the eigenfunctions of Proposition \ref{prop:eigen} and to the modulation directions (that is to say, the parameter derivatives) of the multisoliton.